sherpal8/backendDevPractise/README.md

 # Project: backendDevPractise

+This document is a general explanation of this project was completed.
+This is for the purpose of the ease of reproducibility for future projects.

+For information on this API specifically, please refer to README-api.md.

+### Objective:

-This is a backend skill development project.
+This is a backend skills development project.
 The aim is to create and seed various databases in different environments.
-Then, the ability to retrieve it.
+Then, the ability to retrieve the data using routers, controllers and models.
+This project has been a Test Driven Development.

 ### Environments considered: